TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 3) A weekly exchange of clean institutional clothes or availability of laundry services at least weekly.

-4) False teeth, eye glasses, and other essential items of personal hygiene and health shall be permitted unless they are a threat to safety or security.
+4) False teeth, eye glasses and other essential items of personal hygiene and health shall be permitted unless they are a threat to safety or security.

-h) Offenders in segregation status shall be permitted personal property as approved by the Chief Administrative Officer except for property prohibited by 20 Ill.
+h) Offenders in segregation status shall be permitted personal property as approved by the Chief Administrative Officer, except for property prohibited by 20 Ill.
 Adm.
 Code 535.

 j) Persons in segregation status shall receive nutritionally adequate food.

 k) Visits shall be permitted in accordance with 20 Ill.
 Adm.
-Code 525.Subpart A.
+Code 525.Subpart A. Video visitation for offenders in segregation status shall be prohibited.

 l) Medical personnel shall visit the segregation unit daily to screen requests for medical attention, and a physician shall visit the unit on a weekly basis.

-o) Continued involvement in programs may be permitted on an individual basis on approval of the Chief Administrative Officer.
+p) Continued involvement in programs may be permitted on an individual basis on approval of the Chief Administrative Officer.

-p) Offenders shall be afforded the opportunity for exercise outside their cells in accordance with Section 504.670.
+q) Offenders shall be afforded the opportunity for exercise outside their cells in accordance with Section 504.670.

 r) Offenders in segregation status shall have the same mail privileges as those provided for persons in the general population (20 Ill.
 Adm.
 Code 525.Subpart B).
+Electronic mail privileges for offenders in segregation status shall be prohibited.

 s) Offenders in segregation status shall be permitted reading materials and shall have access to materials from the facility library and legal library.
 Physical access to the library need not be provided.

-t) Any equipment, personal property, or material provided or allowed in the cell of an offender in segregation status, in accordance with this Subpart, may be removed or restricted as approved by the Chief Administrative Officer if the offender destroys, damages, or abuses it in a manner that jeopardizes the safety of any person or the facility or disrupts institutional safety or order.
+t) Any equipment, personal property or material provided or allowed in the cell of an offender in segregation status, in accordance with this Subpart, may be removed or restricted as approved by the Chief Administrative Officer if the offender destroys, damages or abuses it in a manner that jeopardizes the safety of any person or the facility or disrupts institutional safety or order.

-(Source: Amended at 27 Ill.
+(Source: Amended at 41 Ill.
 Reg.
-6214, effective May 01, 2003)
+3869, effective April 1, 2017)